 A review is an internal College process of ensuring members’ reflections match and are appropriate to their set goals.
 Every year, the College randomly selects one third of the membership for program review.

-An audit includes a request from the College to submit CCP Workbook materials (including self-assessment, identification of goals, proposed activities and benefits to practice) in addition to documentation/verification of completed activities.
+An audit includes a request from the College to submit CCP Workbook materials (including Practice Profile Reflection, Self-Assessment and completed Learning Plans) in addition to documentation/verification of completed learning activities.
 The College will randomly select 10% of all reviewed programs for an audit.
 Should you be selected, you will be required to submit these materials to the College for review, which will also include a review of your final Continuing Competence Program goals, activities and evaluation / reflection.
 It is therefore essential that you keep accurate records.

 What you need to know if you are selected for an audit:

 If you are audited you will be notified and be required to submit the requested information by a predetermined date.
 Completion of the audit is your professional responsibility.
 If selected, you will be required to submit the following:

-- The appropriate Continuing Competence Program Workbook, including a completed practice profile (Part 1), self-assessment (Part 2) and Continuing Competence Plan worksheets (Part 3), where a minimum of two plans are required.
-If you are authorized to perform Restricted Activities, you must also submit worksheets for each that applies to you or alternate documentation including the above noted components of the workbook*.
+- The appropriate Continuing Competence Program Workbook, including a completed Practice Profile Reflection (Part 1), Self-Assessment (Part 2) and Learning Plan worksheets (Part 3), where a minimum of two plans are required.
+If you are authorized to perform Restricted Activities, you must also submit the self-assessment and worksheets for each that applies to you or alternate documentation including the above noted components of the workbook*.

 - Documentation of learning activities completed – including specifics of activities and dates of completion (this may be tracked within the worksheets or on a separate document if additional space is needed).

-- Verification of completed activities, including but not limited to:
+- Verification of completed learning activities (include date), including but not limited to: